General Data Protection Regulation (GDPR) Policy

 All individuals whose data is held by us, has a legal right to request access to such data or information about what is held.
 We shall respond to such requests within one month and they should be made in writing to:

-David Jenkins, Headteacher, Ysgol Ty Coch
+Simon Wilson, Headteacher, Ysgol Ty Coch